 (An aside: at every step in this process, someone told me, “actually, spread values are supported in

-filter: drop-shadow(),” and pointed me to an MDN page that mistakenly implied that spread values weren’t yet supported by browsers.
+filter: drop-shadow(),” and pointed me to an MDN page that mistakenly implied that spread values were included in the spec and were simply not supported by browsers yet.
 Unfortunately, this was never true, as explicitly noted in the W3C spec.
 We know!
 We’re sad too.)

 Having discussed with our designer advocates, who were sure a huge percentage of use cases would be covered just by having shadow spread available on rectangles and ellipses, and further steeled by the idea that CSS compliance should motivate our decisions here, we determined that it doesn’t matter whether we can render a Figma-shaped logo.
 We decided to ruthlessly prioritize: we’d at least do what CSS can do.

 To make this happen, we decided to implement CSS-like shadow spread parameters only on shapes where

 box-shadow would apply: rectangles, ellipses, frame backgrounds, and component backgrounds.
 This seemed achievable by doing the simple thing, more or less—generating a bigger or smaller version of the original node.
 It’s not quite as straightforward as stretching the node, as this would break down on things like rounded corners.
 Still, it’s easy enough to generate new rectangle geometries in both of our rendering engines.